CrowdStrike/foundry-sample-servicenow-idp/SECURITY.md

 # Security Policy

-This document outlines security policy and procedures for the CrowdStrike `foundry-sample-servicenow-cmdb-ingest-for-identity-protection` project.
+This document outlines security policy and procedures for the CrowdStrike `foundry-sample-servicenow-idp` project.

 ## Reporting a potential security vulnerability